emiliosa/TA-challenge/teachaway-swapi/README.md

 ### How it works?
 When you make a request, this API will request to /vehicles or /starships from SWAPI and automatically go to every available page and count results, then save to database with payload.<br>
-Every endpoint has its own validations that makes you easier to know how to use it.
+Every endpoint has its own validations that makes you easier to know how to use it.<br>
+**NOTE:** Guzzle has 60 seconds for timeout, after this asumes that SWAPI service didnt response and use an empty response as default.

 ### Requirements
 - Docker